-Once Basurto-Mendoza is extradited back to Mecklenburg County, he will be charged with murder, robbery with a deadly weapon (RWDW), and conspire to commit RWDW.
+Once Basurto-Mendoza was extradited back to Mecklenburg County, he was charged with murder, robbery with a deadly weapon (RWDW), and conspire to commit RWDW.

 Police ask anyone with information on the case to call 704-432-TIPS and speak to a homicide detective.
 Detective Akers is the lead detective assigned to the case.
 Information can also be left anonymously by calling Crime Stoppers at 704-334-1600 or by clicking here.

 No further information was released.
 Check back with wsoctv.com for updates.